 As part of your solicitor’s role they’ll gather all the evidence needed to prove that negligent cosmetic surgery has taken place.
 This includes proving that the treatment you received was below the standard you might reasonably expect, and that this negligence resulted in you suffering personal injury.

-If you’ve undergone a cosmetic surgery treatment and are unhappy with the results, then call us on 0800 234 6438 or submit our online claim form.
-Our trained advisers will be able to tell you if it sounds like you’ve been the victim of negligence and if you have, we’ll work as long and as hard as we have to get you the compensation you deserve.
+If you’ve undergone a cosmetic surgery treatment and are unhappy with the results, then call a trained legal adviser on 0800 234 6438 or submit the online claim form.
+The trained adviser will be able to tell you if it sounds like you’ve been the victim of negligence and if you have, they’ll pass you on to an injury solicitor who will work as long and as hard as they can get you the compensation you deserve.